ndikrp/f-fsw24001086-km6-and-bcr-ch1/README.md

 # How to Use

 1. ```git clone https://github.com/ndikrp/f-fsw24001086-km6-and-bcr-ch1.git```
-2. Run it using live server or open index.html traditionally using file explorer
+2. Run it using live server or open index.html directly using file explorer
 3. Done